These Are Lonely Planet’s Top 30 Destinations For 2023

-Travel experts Lonely Planet have named their top destinations for 2023, and they're packed with fascinating places near and far.
+The travel experts at Lonely Planet have named their top destinations for 2023, and they're packed with fascinating places near and far.

 This year's list is split into five categories reflecting different types of holidays: Eat, Unwind, Journey, Connect and Learn.

-Staycation fans will be pleased to know that two UK destinations make the list, Manchester and Southern Scotland, both in the Learn category.
+Staycation fans will be pleased to know that two Australian destinations make the list — Western Australia, in the 'Journey' category, and Sydney, Australia, in the 'Connect' category.

-Lonely Planet notes that Manchester "has some exciting things happening in 2023", citing the fact that "the Manchester Museum is getting a major renovation, the Manchester Jewish Museum is expanding, the Factory International arts space is set to open and the historic Castlefield Viaduct is being transformed into a green walking trail".
+According to the Lonely Planet, Western Australia's wide-open spaces, city adventures, amazing reefs, beaches, gorges, lakes and monoliths provide the wondrous backdrop to a plethora of road trips.

 Advertisement